 While plain water is bad for electronics, chlorinated or salt water is definitely worse.
-Even though it seems counterintuitive, consider rinsing your phone off if you dunk it in the pool or ocean.
-Those chemicals will corrode your phone’s insides beyond repair.
+Even though it seems counter-intuitive, consider rinsing your phone off if you dunk it in the pool or ocean.
+Those chemicals will corrode your smartphone’s insides beyond repair.

 Save those little silicone packets from new shoes and electronics.
 Put your phone inside a bowl of those packets to draw out water.
 You avoid the starch and dust of rice, but it speeds things along.

 In the event your smartphone suffers an untimely demise, it’s a good idea to keep key information—like passwords and phone numbers—stored in a secure location on another device or in the cloud.

 Heading into rainy weather?
 Of course, you should look into a good, waterproof case.
 But, if you want to be extra-sure or just don’t have a case yet, then try the Ziploc method.
 You’ll still have to take it out of the bag to use it, but at least you can keep it with you and have it stay relatively dry.

 There are lots of DIY “hacks” floating around on the internet for saving your wet smartphone.
 Some are ineffective, and some are just, well, not … smart.
 Here’s a list of things to avoid with your soggy smartphone: